 YouTube created a video platform not seen online before, but remember, it got a boost when Google bought it in 2006.
-Given how Google favors its own properties in search engine rankings, you can see how YouTube might benefit.
+Given how Google favours its properties in search engine rankings, you can see how YouTube might benefit.
 That means a video with the tag “custom bedroom furniture PA” could rank as high as the most keyword-dense blog on the same subject.

 Helpful Resources & News on Youtube:

 Some big advertisers that pulled their YouTube spending have remained on the sidelines

 Google’s YouTube has made strides in bringing advertisers back to the site after a backlash over ads appearing alongside offensive videos.
 But many prominent holdouts remain, signaling that the crisis isn’t over yet.

 n 2010, there were five YouTube accounts with more than one million subscribers.
 In 2016, there were more than 2000.
 Suffice to say, the market is quite saturated.
 But that doesn’t mean that your YouTube brand has no chance of success.
 Although you may not break the one million mark of ultra successful YouTube channels, your account can still gain significant follower traction with the right marketing plan that fits the YouTube platform.

 Guide to Starting Out on YouTube

 YouTube has over a billion users (almost one-third of all people on the internet) and, according to Hubspot, reaches more 18+ year-olds during prime time TV hours than any cable TV network.
 It’s not hard to understand why 48% of marketers plan to add YouTube to their content strategy in the next year.